t-o-k/POV-Ray-matrices/README.md

 ## M_CustomPrint(AA, Length, Precision, Compact)

 Print the matrix AA (as a 2 dimensional array).
-The formatting of each element is defined by the Length an Precision paramenters in the same way that the L and P parameters defines the format in POV-Ray built in str() function.
+The formatting of each element is defined by the Length and Precision paramenters in the same way that the L and P parameters defines the format in POV-Ray built in str() function.
 The Compact parameter is boolean and controls if the matrix is printed with minimal white space.

 See also http://www.povray.org/documentation/view/3.7.1/232/